Socotra Island Tours

 Socotra has a total population of around 70,000 people who speak their own native Socotri language.
 Apart from the main town of Hadiboh, little infrastructure exists on the island.
 The island is so remote that one third of its plant life can only be found there.
 Socotra is a remarkable place for camping, walking, hiking, wildlife spotting & cultural immersion.
 It’s for anyone who wants to experience a natural world like no other.

 Dates don’t work?
-No worries, check out our sample itinerary below, get in touch and we’ll give you a quote for a private Socotra tour.
+No worries, check out our sample itinerary below, get in touch and we’ll give you a quote for a private Socotra tour on your preferred dates.

 See all of Socotra Island’s essentials in one action packed week!

-- Our Socotra tour begins in the Egyptian capital of Cairo.
+- Our Socotra tour begins in the hub of Dubai.
 Arrival at your own convenience.